Open Access Dissertation

 Some linear regression models indicate that factors or variables such as age, educational attainment prior to prison, composite measures of the quality of the relationship with spouse or significant other help predict prison misconduct, but only the variable of educational attainment during incarceration helps to predict parole recidivism.

 Kelso, Kenneth Tarez, "A family affair: the effects of familial relations on offender recidivism" (2012).
 Wayne State University Dissertations.
-Paper 448.
+448.